danielmoralesx/coursera-ddp/Developing Data Products - Final Project.md

 - More visual impact;

-- compares a histogram from the samples of the mean distribution with the density of the asymptotic normal distribution;
+- Compares a histogram from the samples of the mean distribution with the density of the asymptotic normal distribution;

 - Created with 5000 samples of the distribution of the mean of 25 i.i.d. random variables exponential with rate parameter 20;

-- Try reproducing it in the app!
+- Try reproducing it!

 Q-Q Plot
 ========================================================